-Thanks for reading along and feel free to contact us at Premier Outdoor Power Equipment with any questions you might have.
-We’re here for all your service, sales, and part needs.
-Feel free to stop by the shop at 301 Westview Drive in Franklin or call us at 317-738-0618.
-As always, until next time-enjoy the mow!
+Here at Premier Outdoor, we have several Echo and Husqvarna battery powered pieces in stock.
+We are here to help you with all your sales, parts, or service needs.
+Feel free to stop at the shop at 301 Westview Drive in Franklin or call at 317-738-0618.
+As always, until next time-enjoy the mow.